david-sauvage/effective-java-summary/README.md

 __Item 32 : Generics and varargs__

-Even thow it's not legal to declare generic arrays explicitly, it's still possible to use varargs with generics.
+Even though it's not legal to declare generic arrays explicitly, it's still possible to use varargs with generics.
-This inconsistency has been a choice because of its usefulness (Exemple : Arrays.asList(T... a)).
+This inconsistency has been a choice because of its usefulness (Example : Arrays.asList(T... a)).
 This can, obviously, create problems regarding type safety.
 To make a generic varargs method safe, be sure :
  - it doesn't store anything in the varargs array